core-wg/resource-directory/draft-ietf-core-resource-directory.md

     re-used.

   con :=
   : Context (optional).
-This parameter sets the scheme, address and port at
+This parameter sets the scheme, address, port and path at
     which this server is available in the form scheme://host:port/path.
 In the absence of this parameter the scheme of the protocol, source address and source port of the register request are assumed.
 This parameter is